We recognise that climate change is one of the biggest issues facing society.

 As the UK’s largest financial services group, we can make a real difference to tackling climate change by helping to finance a greener future together.
 We think this will require new ways of living, working and investing for our business and our customers.

-That’s why we’re setting ourselves an ambitious goal to accelerate working with customers, government and the market to help reduce the carbon emissions we finance by more than 50% by 2030.
-This is the estimated equivalent of removing the emissions produced by almost a quarter of UK homes.
+That’s why we’re setting ourselves an ambitious goal to accelerate working with customers, government and the market to help reduce the carbon emissions we finance by more than 50% by 2030 – the estimated equivalent of removing the emissions produced by almost a quarter of UK homes.
+See this infographic for an overview of all our sustainability commitments.

 We know there is an urgent need to transition to a low-carbon future, grow the green economy and promote green finance for the future prosperity of the UK.
 To enable the transition, more will be required from all organisations and government: we do not have all the answers today, but we are committed to continuing to make progress.